joaomilho/typenshtein/README.md

 mismatch between their central nervous system sygnals and the member motricity execution or simply because they are using a keyboard that they are not used to – typically a swedish one –, so that their "muscle memory" fails to "remember" the right moves and end up typing one or more wrong characters.
-The wrong typed characters statistically tend to be physically close to the originally intended character, and a proper detection of typos needs to take that into consideration.
+The wrongly typed characters statistically tend to be physically close to the originally intended character, and a proper detection of typos needs to take that into consideration.